 |

-Check for an open or short in the wire between the crankshaft position sensor connector terminal 1 and the ECM connector J2 terminal 14.
+Check for an open circuit or short circuit in the wire between terminal 1 of the crankshaft position sensor connector and terminal 14 of the J2 connector of the ECM controller.

 |